 Join a Pilgrimage to the Shrines of France and Italy (Paris, Lisieux, Lourdes, Nice, Florence, Assisi, and Rome) on June 12-24, 2025, organized by Assumption, Antipolo.
 May this Jubilee Year of Hope be a sacred opportunity to deepen your faith and rediscover the boundless kindness and grace of God.

-The post Pilgrimage to the Shrines of France and Italy appeared first on The Pilgrims Center.
+The post Jubilee Pilgrimage of Hope to the Shrines of Italy appeared first on The Pilgrims Center.

 ]]>